Gustaf Aulén: Life

-Aulén was also an avid composer, contributing profusely to the Swedish hymnbook.
+Aulén was also an avid composer and was heavily involved in the committee responsible for the Swedish Church's new hymn book published in 1937.
+Aulén composed the music for the hymn Fädernas kyrka.
 He was the president of the Royal Swedish Academy of Music 1944–1950.

-Aulén retired his bishopric in 1952, returning to Lund to devote himself to his academic work.
-He published an autobiography – "My ninety-six years: happenings and thoughts" – in 1975 and died two years later on 16 December 1977 at the age of 98.
+Aulén retired from his bishopric in 1952 and returned to Lund to focus on his academic work.
+He outlived his wife, who died in 1959.
+In 1975, he published his autobiography, My Ninety-Six Years: Happenings and Thoughts, and died two years later on 16 December 1977 at the age of 98.

 Theology

-Aulén was a prominent member of the 'Lundensian' school of theology, along with Anders Nygren and Ragnar Bring.
-The Lundensian school perhaps resembles most closely that of neo-orthodoxy in the German-speaking and English-speaking theological scenes of the mid-20th century, with an emphasis on divine transcendence.
+Aulén was a prominent member of the 'Lundensian' school of theology, along with Anders Nygren, Ragnar Bring and Gustaf Wingren.
+The Lundensian school perhaps resembles most closely neo-orthodoxy in the German and English-speaking theological scenes of the mid-20th century.
+It was also a via media that largely rejected 19th German liberal thought whilst it simultaneously embraced orthodoxy, though not without criticism.

 Two significant influences on Aulén's thinking were Martin Luther, whose work Aulén consistently praises, and Friedrich Schleiermacher, of whom Aulén is much more frequently critical.

 Christus Victor

 Aulén's most influential contribution to Theology was in the area of Atonement theory.
 His book Christus Victor has established itself as one of the key reference points in contemporary discussion.
+The original Swedish title of the book was Den Kristna Försoningstanken(EN: The Christian Idea of Reconciliation) but his English translator, A. Gabriel Hebert gave it the title Christus Victor.
+In his autobiography Aulén said he preferred Hebert's title.

-Aulén identified three main theories of the Atonement: the 'scholastic' view, epitomised by Anselm of Canterbury (known as Satisfaction theory); the 'idealistic' view, epitomised by Peter Abelard (known as Moral Exemplar theory); and what he referred to as the 'classic' view.
+Aulén identified three main theories of the Atonement: the 'objective' view, epitomised by Anselm of Canterbury (known as Satisfaction theory); the 'subjective' view, epitomised by Peter Abelard (known as Moral Exemplar theory); and what he referred to as the 'classic' view.

 Aulén advocated a return to this 'classic' view, which he characterised as follows:

-He argued that both the other theories put too much emphasis on the work of humanity in the Atonement: the Moral Exemplar view wholly so, and Satisfaction Theory in its emphasis on "the service which Christ qua homo renders".
+He argued that both other theories placed too much emphasis on humanity's role in the Atonement: the Moral Exemplar view entirely so, and the Satisfaction Theory in its focus on "the service which Christ qua homo renders."

 Regardless of whether they agree with his arguments, most contemporary discussions of the Atonement follow Aulén's three categories, and the term Christus Victor has become synonymous with the 'classic' view he advocated.